Rob Friend: United States

 On 13 January 2014, Friend made the move to Major League Soccer club Los Angeles Galaxy.
 After one season with Los Angeles, which included winning the 2014 MLS Cup, Friend announced his retirement on 10 December 2014 due to issues stemming from concussions.

 International career

 Friend has represented Canada at the U-20, U-23, and senior levels.
 He saw action in the 2001 FIFA World Youth Championship, as well as the 2004 CONCACAF Men Pre-Olympic Tournament.

-Friend made his debut with the senior international team on 18 January 2003 in a friendly with the United States.
+Friend debuted with the senior international team on 18 January 2003 in a friendly with the United States.
 Since then, and as of February 2013, he has been capped 32 times by his country, scoring twice.
 He has represented Canada in five FIFA World Cup qualification matches.

 Personal life

 Friend was inducted into the UCSB Intercollegiate Athletics Hall of Fame in 2008.
 In August 2014, Friend was named as the inaugural sports ambassador for the Academy for Canadians in Sports and Entertainment – Los Angeles.

 Friend is married to Marisa Lauren "Mari" Bell, a former UC Santa Barbara women's volleyball player.
 The couple have three children.